Out of the Blue (Electric Light Orchestra album): Release

-The album had 4 million pre-ordered copies and quickly went multi-Platinum upon release.
-Out of the Blue spawned five hit singles in different countries, and was ELO's most commercially successful studio album.
+Out of the Blue was successful upon release, reaching No.4 in both the US and UK charts, as well as No.3 in Australia and No.2 in Sweden.
+The album spawned five hit singles in different countries, and was ELO's most commercially successful studio album.
 It was also the first double album in the history of the UK music charts to generate four top twenty hit singles.
-Lynne considers A New World Record and Out of the Blue to be the group's crowning achievements, and both sold extremely well, reaching multi-platinum according to RIAA Certification.
+Lynne considers A New World Record and Out of the Blue to be the group's crowning achievements,Wild, David.
+"The Story of a Rock and Roll Band and the Pop Genius Who Dared to Go Baroque".
+Flashback. and both sold extremely well, reaching multi-platinum according to RIAA Certification.
 Capital Radio and The Daily Mirror Rock and Pop Awards (forerunner to The Brit Awards) named it "Album of the Year" in 1978.
 Lynne received his first Ivor Novello award for Outstanding Contributions to British Music the same year.

 The US release of Out of the Blue was originally distributed by United Artists.
 This changed after United Artists Records was sold by Transamerica Corporation to an EMI Records-backed partnership, which triggered Jet Records' change of control clause in its distribution contract, and Jet shifted to CBS Records as its new distributor.
 American cut-out copies of Out of the Blue soon became widely available at discounted prices in record shops in the US and Canada shortly after the album's release, affecting the album's sales and triggering lawsuits by CBS and Jet.
 The suits were ultimately unsuccessful in stopping the discounted sales.

 Reissues

-The 30th Anniversary Edition was released in February 2007 with three bonus tracks, as part of the Sony/BMG Music Epic/Legacy series.
-The 30th anniversary issue was a limited pressing in hardback book with expanded 24-page full colour booklet.
+The 30th Anniversary Edition was released in February 2007 with three bonus tracks, as part of the Sony/BMG Music Epic/Legacy series and was a limited pressing in hardback book with expanded 24-page full colour booklet.
 It includes full-length sleeve notes by Lynne and ELO archivist Rob Caiger, as well as rare photos and memorabilia.
 A push-out replica ELO Space Station is included as well as the standard jewel case edition with a full colour 12-page edited booklet.
 The album once again reached the top twenty album charts in the UK peaking at number 18.
 A sixth single "Latitude 88 North" was released as digital download single and as a promo 7" single.

 In 2012, Music on Vinyl re-released Out of the Blue on vinyl on Epic; the first 1,000 copies were made on transparent blue vinyl and the rest were released in the standard black vinyl.

 In 2017, to celebrate the 40th anniversary of the album, a double picture vinyl disc was released by Sony Music and Epic Records.